-Probably the most famous winery in the French Burgundy is located in the Côte de Nuits part of the Côte d'Or east of the city Nuits-Saint-Georges, The Domaine today has the best locations in the community Vosne-Romanée; The vineyards cover a total of just over 25 hectares of vineyards.
-That's the grand crus in its entirety La Tche and (the eponymous) Romanée-Conti as well as parts of the Grand Crus Richebourg and Romanée-Saint-Vivant (the grand cru position La Romanée but not).
-In addition, the property includes the Grand Cru Echézeaux and Grands Echézeaux in the community Flagey-Echezeaux, as well as parts of the Grand Cru Le Le Montrachet location (see Montrachet ).
-Incidentally, the Domaine de la Romanée-Conti is the only exception to the rule in Burgundy that a winery may not be named after one location.
+Probably the most famous winery in France Burgundy is located in the Côte de Nuits part of the Cote d'Or east of the city Nuits-Saint-Georges, The best locations in the community now belong to the domain Vosne-Romanée; the vineyards cover a total of just over 25 hectares of vineyards.
+These are the grand crus in their entirety La Tâche and (the eponymous) Romanée-Conti as well as parts of the Grand Crus Richebourg and Romanée-Saint-Vivant (the Grand Cru location La Romanée but not).
+The estate also includes the Grand Cru locations Echézeaux and Grands Echézeaux in the municipality Flagey-Echezeaux, as well as parts of the Grand Cru location Le Montrachet (see under Montrachet ).
+Incidentally, the Domaine de la Romanée-Conti is the only exception to the rule in Burgundy that a winery cannot be named after a location.